CactusVPN Review 2025: A Competitive VPN Service

-CactusVPN impresses with its robust security features, including AES-256 encryption and a strict no-logs policy, but its performance proved lackluster.
-Our speed and streaming tests were disapponting, and its small server network is further hindered by spotty connections.
+CactusVPN impresses with its robust security features, including AES-256 encryption and a strict no-logs policy, as well as fast internet speeds.
+The downside is that its performance proved to be lackluster.
+Our streaming and leak tests were disappointing, and its small server network is further hindered by spotty connections.

-The pricing strategy, offering a range from $2.77-$6.99/mo, positions it as an affordable option for privacy-conscious users and streamers alike.
+The pricing strategy, offering a range from $2.77-$6.99/mo, positions it as an affordable option for users who want fast speeds but don't mind sacrificing privacy.

 Overall, CactusVPN is an okay choice, but going for one of the best VPNs may serve you better.